fdb/slarg-website/events/2022-10-12-reclaiming-romanticism.md

 Pierre-Antoine Vettorello is a textile/fashion designer and PhD candidate at Sint Lucas Antwerp (Aria) and University of Antwerp.
 He focuses on the sartorial ties between Paris and Saint-Louis, Senegal, at the end of the colonial era (1939–1966) in his research on fashion and decoloniality

 \
-Photo: *Willow* by Pierre-Antoine Vettorello (2019)
+Photo: *Willow* by Pierre-Antoine Vettorello (2019).
+Model: Rahim Lone.

-Model: Rahim Lone